itayG98/Box-Data-Structure-app/README.md

-# Purpose of the Data structure app
+# Purpose of the app

 ### The app should manage storage in the most efficient way